 If you anticipate being in a higher tax bracket next year, using the opposite approach might be more effective.
-You may be able to lower your taxes by deferring some deductible expenses until 2023 and including some income in 2022 when it can be taxed at lower rates.
+For example, you could pull income into 2024 to be taxed at lower rates, and defer deductible expenses until 2025, when they can be claimed to offset higher-taxed income.

 If you act before the year is over, the following tax planning strategies could help you save money on taxes.